Who is the Evangelical Covenant Church?

 What covenant do we make with one another?

+In order to live out this identity, we covenant with each other.
 We cultivate communities of worship committed to prayer, preaching, and study of the word; the celebration of the sacraments; and relationships across gender, ethnicity, age, culture, and socioeconomic status.
 We equip loving, giving, growing Christians to reach out with the good news of Jesus Christ—evangelizing the lost, ministering to those in need, and seeking justice for the oppressed.

 What Does The Evangelical Covenant Church Believe